 The recovery Process

-A Community group, Daring Rescue", was formed in August 2018 with the ambitious view of salvaging the vessel from the beach and transporting her to storage where a preservation process could be followed prior to ultimately public display for the long term.
-Interest in the Daring has quickly grown throughout the wider community with interest ranging from the fact that this is likely the oldest virtually complete New Zealand built vessel, to the interest in the build techniques, builders and owner history.
+A Community group, Daring Rescue", was formed in July 2018 with the ambitious view of salvaging the vessel from the beach and transporting her to storage where a preservation process could be followed prior to ultimately public display for the long term.
+Interest in the Daring has quickly grown throughout the wider community with interest ranging from the fact that this is likely the oldest virtually complete New Zealand built vessel, to the interest in the build techniques, builder skippers and owners histories.

 The process to complete the preservation project has been complicated and due to the location of the vessel involves many parties.
 The initial challenge has been ensuring that the Daring remains as in tact as possible.
-Security firm Black Hawk Security has provided 24/7 security to protect the vessel from wave action (many ropes now hold the timbers together), souvenir hunters and recently a dead whale washing ashore.
-The Daring wreck lies within within the New Zealand Defence Force Kaipara Air Weapons range which is out of bounds at all times.
+Security firm Black Hawk Security has provided 24/7 security to protect the vessel from wave action (many ropes now hold the timbers together), souvenir hunters, driftwood logs and branches and recently a dead whale washing ashore.
+The Daring wreck lies within the New Zealand Defence Force Kaipara Air Weapons range which is out of bounds at all times.
 Despite this many people have travelled into the Defence Force zone illegally to view the vessel.
 The land in the area is owned by the local Iwi Ngati Whatua o Kaipara and part is cropped by Hancock Forest Management.
-The Daring Rescue group are seeking approval from the Iwi, Defence Force, and Forestry Company for access to the boat via forestry roads, dunes and beach.
+The Daring Rescue group has obtained approval from the Iwi, Defence Force, and Forestry Company for access to the boat via forestry roads, dunes and beach.

 The cost of preserving our boating history

 Preserving our history does not come without major expense.
 Costs include the 24/7 security at the site, hire of heavy machinery and transport to carry out the excavation, archaeologist and conservator expenses, preservation treatment, temporary housing, and ultimately construction of and transport to a final resting place for public display.
-Several key community members have come forward to assist with part of this cost and Daring Rescue have set up a give a little page to give the wider community an opportunity to contribute to ensuring this recovery is a success.
+Unfortunately the Governement in New Zealand doesn't allow for preservation of vessels of this nature in the various heritage and conservation acts, however several key community members have come forward to assist with part of this cost and Daring Rescue have set up a give a little page to give the wider community an opportunity to contribute to ensuring this recovery is a success.